nasa/puma/README.md

 - If an error "fatal error: GL/gl.h: No such file or directory" is displayed, then run "sudo apt-get install mesa-common-dev" (or equivalent for your distribution)

-If any bugs are found, or if the software crashes for any reason, please contact either of the authors mentioned below.
+If any bugs are found, or if the software crashes for any reason, please open an issue at [this link](https://github.com/nasa/puma/issues) and/or contact either of the authors mentioned below.

 ## Contributing to PuMA
 Since PuMA is a free open-source code, any user is welcome to contribute or collaborate however they would like.